GaryDolan/ci-p1-adopt-a-dog-ireland/README.md

 The secondary objective for my colour scheme was to instil a sense of trust in our users regarding our service.
 Dog adoption is a big decision and I want the user to know they are in good hands, so they can focus on the positive elements and leave the rest to us.

 Although I wanted to use bright colours, I was also aware of the fact that I wanted to place a large amount of my content on white background.
-Due to this I wanted to take into account the accessibility of the colour scheme and choose darker version of some colours to insure there would be good contrast between them and a white background or text.
+Due to this I wanted to take into account the accessibility of the colour scheme and choose darker versions of some colours to ensure there would be good contrast between them and a white background or text.

 To select my colour palette I used [Color HEX](https://www.color-hex.com/) and took inspiration from one of their happy color palettes, specifically [this one](https://www.color-hex.com/color-palette/13743).
 The colors from this pallet were adjusted to ensure compliance with WCAG AAA standards.
 I also used [Coolors](https://coolors.co/) to visualise my palette.